batocera-linux/batocera.linux/batocera-Changelog.md

 - Vircon32 - a 32-bit inspired Fantasy Console
 - DXX-Rebirth enabled for ARM (Retroid Pocket Mini)
 - Automatic controller configuration for the play! standalone emulator
-- Scripts modules for BigPEmu
+- Script modules for BigPEmu
-- Jazz Jackrabbit 2 port (Jazz² Resurrection)
+- Jazz² Resurrection (Jazz Jackrabbit 2 port)
 - Hibernate option
 - Jaguar CD system
-- ES: Initial trackball/spinner collections
+- ES: Initial trackball and spinner collections
 ### Fixed
 - Steam loading on a NAS drive
 - ScummVM forcing English which can prevent some non-english games from starting
-- Fixed right controller LED for the Ayaneo Air Plus, it's now functional
+- Fixed right controller LED for the Ayaneo Air Plus, now functional
 - ES: RetroAchievements displayed for Gamecube and Uzebox
 - ES: Fixed a crash when selecting "descending order" for several parameters
 - DuckStation light gun crosshair